yuanbohan/clj-ldap/README.md

                  defaults to "(objectclass=*)"
     :attributes  A collection of the attributes to return, defaults to all user attributes
-    :sizeLimit   The maximum number of entries that the server should return :timeLimit   The maximum length of time in seconds that the server should spend processing this request
+    :size-limit  The maximum number of entries that the server should return :time-limit  The maximum length of time in seconds that the server should spend processing this request
-    :typesOnly   Return only attribute names instead of names and values :serverSort  Instruct the server to sort the results.
+    :types-only  Return only attribute names instead of names and values :server-sort Instruct the server to sort the results.
 The value of this key is a map like the following:
-                 { :isCritical ( true | false )
+                 { :is-critical ( true | false )
-                   :sortKeys [ :cn :ascending
+                   :sort-keys [ :cn :ascending
                                 :employeNumber :descending ... ] }
                  At least one sort key must be provided.
     :controls    Adds the provided controls for this request.
-    :respf!
-Applies this function to the list of response controls present.
+    :respf       Applies this function to the list of response controls present.

 e.g